Monterey Branch Line: History

-Originally built by the Monterey & Salinas Valley Railroad, the line was the first narrow gauge railroad to operate in California with 3-foot gauge tracks laid between Salinas and Monterey.
-The line saw financial issues very soon after opening and was purchased by a subsidiary of the Southern Pacific on September 29, 1879.
+Originally built by the Monterey and Salinas Valley Railroad, the line was the first narrow gauge railroad to operate in California with 3-foot gauge tracks laid between Salinas and Monterey.
+As was common when new railroads were built, freight rates dropped to a fraction of what they had been previously, compared to what they had been with wagon transportation or existing rail lines.

+However, the new line saw financial issues very soon after opening and was purchased by a subsidiary of the Southern Pacific on September 29, 1879.
 A new branch north to Castroville was constructed by the new owners and the western portion converted to standard gauge with the Hotel Del Monte opening the following year.
 This allowed direct passenger leisure services to run from San Francisco.
 The line came under the auspices of Southern Pacific proper in 1888 and was extended west past Pacific Grove to a facility at Lake Mejella.
 By the 1950s, sand made the bulk of freight moved along the route.
 Passenger rail service ended with the cancellation of the Del Monte after April 30, 1971, when Amtrak took over passenger rail services in the United States.
 Tracks were realigned with the construction of State Route 1, but the rails west of Seaside were abandoned in 1979.
 The tracks in Pacific Grove and Monterey were removed in the 1980s and the former right-of-way is now the Monterey Bay Recreation Trail.